Carson McCullers: Early life

 McCullers was born Lula Carson Smith in Columbus, Georgia, in 1917 to Lamar Smith, a jeweler, and Marguerite Waters.
 She was named after her maternal grandmother, Lula Carson Waters.
 She had a younger brother, Lamar Jr. and a younger sister, Marguerite.
 Her great grandfather on her mother's side was a planter and Confederate soldier.
 Her father was a watchmaker and jeweler of French Huguenot descent.
 From the age of ten, she took piano lessons; when she was fifteen, her father gave her a typewriter to encourage her story writing.

 Smith graduated from Columbus High School.
 In September 1934, at age 17, she left home on a steamship bound for New York City, planning to study piano at the Juilliard School of Music.
 On the subway she lost the money she was going to use for her education at Juilliard.
 She decided instead to work, take night classes, and write.
 She worked several odd jobs, including as a waitress and a dog walker.
 After falling ill with rheumatic fever, she returned to Columbus to recuperate, and she changed her mind about studying music.
 Returning to New York, she worked in menial jobs while pursuing a writing career; she attended night classes at Columbia University and studied creative writing under Texas writer Dorothy Scarborough and with Sylvia Chatfield Bates at Washington Square College of New York University.
 In 1936, she published her first work, "Wunderkind", an autobiographical piece that Bates admired, depicting a music prodigy's adolescent insecurity and losses.
-It first appeared in Story magazine and is collected in The Ballad of the Sad Cafe.
+It first appeared in Story magazine and is collected in The Ballad of the Sad Café.

 From 1935 to 1937, as her studies and health dictated, she divided her time between Columbus and New York.
 In September 1937, aged 20, she married an ex-soldier and aspiring writer, Reeves McCullers.
 A New Yorker profile described her husband as "a dreamer attracted to big, capable women".
 They began their married life in Charlotte, North Carolina, where Reeves had found work as a credit salesman.
 The couple made a pact to take alternating turns as writer then breadwinner, starting with Reeves's taking a salaried position while McCullers wrote.
 Her eventual success as a writer precluded his literary ambitions.